loning/universe/02_basic_concepts.md

 - Determinism of causality
 - Association with observer identity
 - May include past life memories
+- Can be tampered with but with difficulty

 ### Classical Entropy

-**Classical Entropy** is the disordered information produced in the classicalization process:
+**Classical Entropy** is information that observers cannot effectively classicalize, manifested as anxiety, confusion, and other states:

 $$
 S_{\text{Classical Entropy}}=\text{Quantum information that cannot be effectively classicalized}